scipy/scipy/doc/source/tutorial/linalg_batch.md

 orphan: true
 ---

++++ {"tags": ["jupyterlite_sphinx_strip"]}

 ```{eval-rst}
 .. jupyterlite:: ../_contents/linalg_batch.ipynb
    :new_tab: True
 ```

 (linalg_batch)=

++++

 # Batched Linear Operations

-Some of SciPy's linear algebra functions support N-dimensional array input.
+Almost all of SciPy's linear algebra functions now support N-dimensional array input.
 These operations have not been mathematically generalized to higher-order tensors; rather, the indicated operation is performed on a *batch* (or "stack") of input scalars, vectors, and/or matrices.

 Consider the `linalg.det` function, which maps a matrix to a scalar.